 The infection caused by the Stockert 3T heater-cooler system is especially dangerous because it tends to be contracted by a patient who is already at a compromised level of health.
 After receiving major surgery like heart or lung surgery, the body is extremely immunocompromised and susceptible to disease and infection.
 By the time a serious infection like mycobacterium chimaera takes over and begins to exhibit symptoms, even multiple strong antibiotics are oftentimes not enough to stop it.

 Patients with the infection sometimes have to undergo a second surgery to have an infected implant taken out.
 When the infection is contracted during heart transplant surgery, for example, the bacterium will inhabit the new heart, further endangering the patient’s life.
 A second surgery is not always enough to save the infected patient, however.

 Get Your Life Back with a Stockert 3T Heater-Cooler Lawsuit

 If you or a loved one has had open heart or lung surgery within the past few years and has experienced any complications related to a mycobacterium chimaera infection or has any of the symptoms listed above, don’t wait another day.
 Seek medical help as quickly as possible, and consider seeking legal aid when you are ready to do so.
-Thomas Law Offices, located in Louisville, Kentucky, is currently seeking clients who are eligible to file a claim against the manufacturers of the Stockert 3T heater-cooler system.
+Thomas Law Offices is currently seeking clients who are eligible to file a claim against the manufacturers of the Stockert 3T heater-cooler system.

 With our help, you can get the financial assistance you need to recover as well as send an important message to the medical device’s manufacturer.
 A 50% fatality rate is not acceptable.
 The FDA has placed multiple high level warnings on the device, but it is still seeing common use in operating rooms across the country.
 A Stockert 3T heater-cooler lawsuit can send a message stating that the device must be made safer or removed from our hospitals.
 Reach out to us to learn more.